mapswipe/python-mapswipe-workers/docs/source/installation.md

 5. Manager Dashboard
 6. Lets Encrypt and NGINX as proxy

-For all those setups our main repository is required:
+For this setup the main repository is required:

 ```bash
 git clone https://github.com/mapswipe/python-mapswipe-workers.git
 cd python-mapswipe-workers
 ```

 ## Firebase Setup

 Download a Service Account Key File for MapSwipe Workers:

 1. In the Firebase console, open Settings > Service Accounts.
-2. Click Generate New Private Key
+2. Click Generate New Private Key, download it and store it to `mapswipe_workers/serviceAccountKey.json`
-3. Store the JSON file under `mapswipe_workers/config/serviceAccountKey.json`

 Configure your API Keys in Google APIs & Services
 1. Open [Google APIs & Services > Credentials](https://console.cloud.google.com/apis/credentials)